 Harvard Business Review’s article on Collaborative Overload found that workers spent a full 80% of their workdays communicating in the form of email, meeting and other messaging platforms.

 - Constant interruptions- a worker is expected to organise their work in the middle of multiple meetings with remaining time spent doing work half distracted with eyes on emails regularly.
 This split in attention makes it difficult to make work progress especially with cognitively demanding tasks like coding, writing or problem solving that require long periods of focus.

 - Fear of missing out- prioritising the need to be connected at all times over being productive is fuelled by the fear of missing out on discussions of major discussions or meetings.
 Thus, people try to be present in as many meetings, draining their mental wellbeing and productivity.

 - High amounts of stress- being available anytime for employees creates a loss of control of their own schedules and agenda.
 A study suggests that employees compensate for time lost by doing work faster, causing more stress, frustration, pressure and effort, all leading to intense work burnout.

 - Lower quality solution and poor ideas- responding immediately might not result in enough time to think of the best, most well thought ideas, your initial responses aren’t the best solutions.

 Now, that the downsides of synchronous are aside, let’s focus on the core benefits that come with embracing asynchronous communication in a remote environment:

-- More control and flexibility- perfect for when your team consists of both early rises and night owls.
+- More control and flexibility- perfect for when your team consists of both early rises and night owls as well as employee training.
 No set work hours allow for more flexibility over how to structure their day depending on their preferences and responsibilities(especially with kids).
 Leads to more productivity and happier employees!

 - High quality communication- although slower, discussions are of the best quality.
 Time to think through allows for better more thoughtful, worthy responses and fewer thoughtless outbursts.